Master in Theoretical Philosophy

 Textual canon

 This textual canon is a list of fundamental philosophical works for the Master in Theoretical Philosophy.
-In keeping with the aim of building a bridge between the two fields, it is divided into the sections "Classic German philosophy" (Klassische deutsche Philosophie) and "Classic Analytic philosophy" (Klassische analytische Philosophie).
+In keeping with the aim of building a bridge between the two fields, it is divided into the sections "Classic German philosophy" (Klassische deutsche Philosophie) and "Classic analytic philosophy" (Klassische analytische Philosophie).

 Like any canon, it can be criticised for its selection.
 The purpose of the list is to offer students orientation and a starting point for their own explorations in the wide field of theoretical philosophy literature.